intel/confidential-computing-zoo/documents/readthedoc/docs/source/LibOS/libos.md

 # Why LibOS for SGX?
-Intel SGX helps to protecte selected code and data from modificationin  via application isolation technology.
+Intel SGX helps to protect selected code and data from modifications via application isolation technology.
 Applications can benefit from confidentiality and integrity guarantees of Intel SGX, but developers need to be very skilled for effective partitioning and code modification for Intel SGX environment.
-Meanwhile, SGX SDK provides limited system call interface so that applications in an Enclave would fail to run becase of unexported interface.
+Meanwhile, SGX SDK provides limited system call interface so that applications in an Enclave would fail to run because of unexposed interface.

 To well support applications running in Intel SGX Enclave, many LibOS approaches are designed and deployed.

 LibOS can provides below benefits:
 - Providing a smart spot to partition untrusted/trusted system
-- Without expanding unstrusted interface
+- Without expanding untrusted interface
 - Best chance of porting the whole application into an Enclave

 Based on above facilities, applications can run directly into SGX Enclave with